azurefarmbeats/noaa_docker/README.md

 ```
 This is where you write the code that will pull data from your source and push it to farmbeats.
 In case of NOAA, we are pulling the data from [Azure open datasets - NOAA ISD](https://azure.microsoft.com/en-in/services/open-datasets/catalog/noaa-integrated-surface-data/).
 Doing the processing required; we need to filter out the data based on provided location of interest (latitude, longitude) and then pushing this data to an [EventHub](https://docs.microsoft.com/en-us/azure/event-hubs/) in farmbeats.

+### 3. Deployment
+Finally comes deployment.
+Now, you have updated the bootstrap_manifest and implemented your jobs.
+You need to make the whole thing available to customers.
+This you do by containerizing the code.
+To that end, you have to implement your own docker file [documentation](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/), this will enable you to build the docker image, which you can upload to a docker container registry of your choice.
+Ofcourse, we recommend you do so in dockerhub.
+Feel free to look at the dockerfile provided for the sample.
+It's build on top of an ubuntu base image, installs python, the required dependencies and copies the code.